Azure/azure-sdk-for-python/sdk/contentsafety/azure-ai-contentsafety/README.md

 - Python 3.7 or later is required to use this package.
 - You need an [Azure subscription][azure_sub] to use this package.
-- An existing None instance.
+- An existing Azure Ai Contentsafety instance.

 ## Contributing